SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 ```

-> ### Adding UI elements to every page of the website
+!!! info "Adding UI elements to every page of the website"
-> In this recipe, we moved all the page content to the `todoView`, but you don't have to.
+    In this recipe, we moved all the page content to the `todoView`, but you don't have to.
 You can add UI you want to display on every page of the application to the `view` function.

 ## 7. Adding the React router to the view